 Which One to Choose?

-Both law schools come with their own merits and drawbacks.
+Both Iowa law school come with their own merits and drawbacks.
 Consider where you would lick to practice law in the future, and your compatibility with the programs offered.
 Of course, you also have to take into account tuition and other expenses.
 If Iowa is your chosen location, why not apply to both?